veliovgroup/jazeee-meteor-spiderable/README.md

 ```coffeescript
 Spiderable.cacheLifetimeInMinutes = 60 # 1 hour in minutes
 ```
-If you want to change your cache lifetime, drop the cache index.
+If you want to change your cache lifetime, first - drop the cache index.
 To drop the cache index, run in Mongo console:
 ```javascript
 db.SpiderableCacheCollection.dropIndex('createdAt_1');
 /* or */